iKoala/cli/docs/autolinking.md

 A library can add a `react-native.config.js` configuration file, which will customize the defaults.

-## How do I disable autolinking for unsupported package?
+## How can I disable autolinking for unsupported library?

-It happens, that during transition period or due to convoluted setup some packages don't support autolinking on certain platforms.
-To disable autolinking from running for a certain package, update your `react-native.config.js`'s `dependencies` entry to look like this:
+It happens, that during transition period or due to convoluted setup some libraries don't support autolinking on certain platforms.
+To disable autolinking from running for a certain library, update your `react-native.config.js`'s `dependencies` entry to look like this:

 ```js
 module.exports = {